riadhassan/riadhassan.github.io/_posts/2024-05-22-Box -VS-Violin-Plot.md

 related_publications: false
 ---

 In one word, violin plot is more descriptive visualization than box plot.
 Can we use violin plot in all cases?
-The answer depends on the condition - we choose between box plot or violin plot based on our visualization needs {% cite krzywinski2014visualizing %}.
+The answer depends on the condition - we choose between box plot or violin plot based on our visualization needs.

 **Example Dataset:**
 Obtained marks in a course of four different sections (Random Data):